joomla/jissues/README.md

 See also: [Dependencies](Documentation/Development/Dependencies.md).

-Note: All references to `bin/jtracker` refer to an executable symlink to `cli/tracker.php`.
-If you cannot execute the `bin/jtracker` symlink replace that path with `cli/tracker.php`

 ## Setup

 1. Clone the git repo to where ever your test environment is located or download a ZIP file.